hannorein/rebound/docs/quickstart_installation.md

 ### Examples

-If you look at any of the examples in the `examples/` subdirectories, you'll see one `problem.c` file and one `Makefile`.
+If you look at any of the examples in the `examples/` sub-directories, you'll see one `problem.c` file and one `Makefile`.
 All the REBOUND code itself is in the `src/` directory.
 This setup keeps the different projects nicely separated from the shared REBOUND code.
 To compile one of the examples, go to the example's directory and type `make`.